XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Asset ClassTypeNumber at FBSMarket AverageExample Assets

-Comparison of asset classes available at FBS versus market averages.
+Comparison of asset classes available at FBS versus the market average.

 Stocks